Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 <!-- outline-start -->

 This is a simple idea to re-use the batteries from a disposable E-cigarette and make a cheap and useful battery eliminator.

+In this blog, I use the eliminator to power a
+Brother label printer, and a Multimeter.

 The circuit uses a cheap chinese module that provides battery protection, a micro USB to charge the battery, and a boost circuit, so the unit can replace 6v to 12v batteries.
 The whole unit costs a few pounds to make.